casajarm/spa_mobile_app_wysiwyg/README.md

 Turn on server (node will work fine but I use Live Server extension in VS Code) Point browser (Chrome or Firefox are working) at URL = http://ipaddress:port/src/app/buildChannel.html

+To view the router demo URL = http://ipaddress:port/src/app/page_router_example.html you can click the login or create new account links..add your name to login email and click submit.

 Once we get Webpack running for older browsers will move code into a dist directory